yufeikang/home-assistant.io/source/_integrations/slide_local.markdown

   description: The device code of your Slide (inside of your Slide or in the box, 8 characters).
 Only required for API 1, with API 2 you can fill in anything here.
 {% endconfiguration_basic %}

+{% include integrations/option_flow.md %}

+{% configuration_basic %}
+Invert position:
+  description: Check the box, if your cover uses inverted positions for open and closed.
+{% endconfiguration_basic %}

 ## Supported functionality

 ### Cover